A Spoonful of Sugar

 Flower Sugar Pouches made using free sewing tutorial from A Spoonful of Sugar www.aspoonfulofsugardesigns.com

 Made from two, 8 1/2 inches squares of quilting cotton, – they are constructed in under 30 minutes.
-I love the combination of pink and yellow, and combined my favourite prints from the Flower Sugar Very Berry Cherry collection by Lecien Fabrics which will be available in Fall 2017.
-For the drawstring, I used Chinese Knotting Cord that I purchased from Purl Soho.
+I love the combination of pink and yellow, and combined my favourite prints from the Flower Sugar Very Berry Cherry collection by Lecien Fabrics which was released in Fall 2017.
+For the drawstring, I used Chinese Knotting Cord.

 Flower Sugar Pouches made using free sewing tutorial from A Spoonful of Sugar www.aspoonfulofsugardesigns.com